Which is the BEST cordless power tool brand? Dewalt? Milwaukee? Ryobi? This seems like a simple question, but the answer isn’t.

-Overall: Hilti tends to target commercial users, rather than individuals.
+What I Said in 2021: Hilti tends to target commercial users, rather than individuals.
 They have a strong focus on masonry tools, but also some exceptionally capable tools for working with wood, metal, and other common construction and fabrication materials.

 Downsides: Limited selection.

-Overall: Lowe’s Kobalt 24V max cordless power tool platform focuses on brushless-motor tools, and with reasonable and competitive pricing.
+What I Said in 2021: Lowe’s Kobalt 24V max cordless power tool platform focuses on brushless-motor tools, and with reasonable and competitive pricing.

 There’s not much compromise when it comes to performance, and the newer XTR tools take things to another level with respect to power and features.

-Benefits: Broad 18V cordless power tool system, revamped (but somewhat stagnant) 12V Max system.
+Benefits: Broad 18V cordless power tool system.

-Overall: Some of Makita’s 18V LXT cordless tools are competitive, but the system has hit its limits.
+What I Said in 2021: Some of Makita’s 18V LXT cordless tools are competitive, but the system has hit its limits.
 The new Makita XGT 40V Max platform is due to launch in the USA at some point, but the new system is not backwards compatible with their 18V cordless system.

 Downsides: Limited selection, less market availability and visibility compared to other pro-grade brands,

-Overall: Metabo has a lot of great cordless power tools, and has been expanding steadily.
+What I Said in 2021: Metabo has a lot of great cordless power tools, and has been expanding steadily.
 Its 18V cordless platform is more expansive in Europe, but an increasing number of tools have launched in the USA as well.